 In Year 6 we have two P.E. sessions each week.
-Our PE days are Tuesdays and Thursdays.
-On these days, children should come to school in P.E. kit, but bring their uniform to change into afterwards.
+Our PE days are Tuesdays and Fridays.
+On Tuesdays, children should come to school in P.E. kit, but bring their uniform to change into afterwards.
+On Fridays children should come into school wearing their uniform, but bring their P.E. kit to change into before their session in the afternoon.
 Extra water is needed on these days.